 - Gluten Free Flour Blend: I use Bob’s Red Mill 1:1 Baking Flour in this recipe.
 It complements the sourdough and contributes to a crispy/chewy pizza crust texture.

-- Almond Flour: Bob’s Red Mill Super Fine Almond Flour bumps up the protein for structure and contributes to the earthy flavors sourdough is known for.
+- Almond Flour: Bob’s Red Mill Super Fine Almond Flour adds structure and contributes to the earthy flavors sourdough is known for.

 - Tapioca Flour: Assists in a crisp texture in part and helps manage water in this high hydration dough.

-- Quick Rise Yeast: aka Rapid Rise or Instant Yeast aids in flavor development and leavening the dough.
+- Quick Rise Yeast: also known as Rapid Rise or Instant Yeast aids in flavor development and leavening the dough.

 To bake the pizza, you can use either a pizza stone and/or the back of a sheet pan or one of each.
 When baking multiple pizzas, preheating the pan or stone will help create a crispy crust.
 You can use either because they both produce similar results with sourdough gluten free pizza dough.

-- The gluten free pizza dough is par-baked meaning the crust is baked prior to piling on the sauce and toppings.
-I’ve made this recipe without par baking the gluten free pizza dough, but the crust didn’t finish baking by the time the toppings were done.
-So, after the crust is par-baked, add the pizza sauce or pesto and toppings.
+- This gluten free pizza dough is par-baked meaning the crust is baked prior to piling on the sauce and toppings.
+I’ve tested this recipe without par baking the gluten free pizza dough, but the crust didn’t finish baking by the time the toppings were done.
+So, after the crust is par-baked, red sauce or green sauce like Lemon Basil Pesto, or Spinach Basil Pesto and toppings.

-- You’ll shape and bake the dough on parchment paper.
-Note that parchment paper is generally rated for use over 500 Fahrenheit.
+- Shape and bake the dough on parchment paper.
+Note that parchment paper isn’t generally rated for use over 500 Fahrenheit.
 So at 550 Fahrenheit, with any overhang, the paper will char and become brittle.

 - A pizza peel makes transferring the shaped gluten free pizza dough (with parchment supporting it) to the preheated stone/pan a snap.
 I recommend it.
 However, if not using a peel, the shaped pizza dough can be slid off the back of another pan and onto the preheated stone/pan.
 Just be careful as the oven is very hot!

-For more recipes using Bob’s Red Mill Gluten Free 1-to-1 Baking Flour and other fabulous ingredients head to their website.
+For more recipes using Bob’s Red Mill Gluten Free 1-to-1 Baking Flour and other pantry ingredients head to their website.

 Ingredients